 New to building websites?
 I see you in this rabbit hole googling “domain name ideas” for your website.
 Don’t spend months searching for it.
 Here is a comprehensive list of the methods you can use.
-You will find an ideal domain name for your niche website quickly; a corporate name even.
+You’ll find a perfect domain name for your niche website quickly, a corporate name even.

 Use the following methods:

 1. A Domain name generator tool.

 Most Domain name generator tools work better if you have at least one word that defines your niche.
 You don’t need to have a clue of the directions you can take with the concept.
 Let the tool generate a list of the name suggestions for you.
 Here is the perfect example at leandomainsearch.com.
 Head straight to the search bar, enter your word and let the program do what it does best.